Euphorbia tirucalli

 Tree

-This variable shaped, spineless, succulent, straight Tree is usually up to 8m but may reach 12m high.
-It can also be a succulent shrub and may grow in dense stands.
+This is a variable shaped, spineless, succulent shrub or a straight cylindrical Tree.
+It is usually up to 8m but may reach 12m high and may grow in dense stands.
 The straight Stem (photo 55) has a slightly rough, longitudinally ridged, grey Bark (photo 57).
 Bulges, swellings or knobs may occur on old trunks.
 Green Branches often develop from near the base of the stem (photo 55).
-In this photo, small longitudinal parallel lines are visible.
-The Crown of hairless, usually green Branchlets develop on stem and branch ends and may become a more or less spherical mass (photo 50).
+The thornless Crown of hairless, usually green, small (up to 7mm wide) Branchlets (a small branch or division of a branch – especially a terminal division; usually applied to branches of the current or preceding year) develop on the stem and branch ends.
+Here they may become an almost spherical broom-like mass (photo 50).
 Individual branchlets are narrow – up to 8mm wide with much divided segments.
 Branchlets are usually cylindrical (photo 51 under Leaves).
 An orange form is also available at nurseries (photo 14 – under Leaves).
-These branchlets are spineless, opposite, alternate or clustered at the ends of the main branches.
+These branchlets are opposite, alternate or clustered at the ends of the main branches.
+They help with the plant identification.
 They appear to grow without a pattern.

 Leaves

-The small Leaves (photo 14, 51 & 54) are up to 12 x 2mm.
+he small Leaves (photos 14, 51 & 54) are up to 12 x 2mm.
 They are seldom noticed as they fall early.
 Recent leaf scars initially form marks on young stems.

 Flowers

-Inconspicuous flowers develop in clusters of small yellow/blue Cyathia (a cyathium is the name given to the cup-shaped inflorescence that appears to be a single flower but actually is a collection of reduced flowers, bracts and glands).
+Inconspicuous flowers develop in angles of branches or at tips of branches in clusters of small yellow/blue Cyathia (a cyathium is the name given to the cup-shaped inflorescence that appears to be a single flower but actually is a collection of reduced flowers, bracts and glands).
 In photo 462, each of the “buds” is an undeveloped cyathium.
 All flowers within the cyathium are unisexual and lack a perianth (calyx and corolla).
 Many Male Flowers surround the single Female Flower.
-Each male flower has only 1 protruding Stamen i.e., each visible stamen in photos 565 and 471 is produced from a single male flower.
-The 2 longitudinally dehiscent, yellow Anther thecae (pollen sacs) are distinctly not parallel (photo 465).
-The solitary Female Flower has only a single Pistil (with a single trilocular ovary, pollen receiving stigmas and 3 persistent supportive styles).
+Each male flower has only one protruding Stamen (each visible stamens in photos 565 & 471) and is produced from a single male flower.
+The 2 longitudinally dehiscent, yellow Anther thecae (pollen sacs) are distinctly not parallel (photo 565).
+The solitary Female Flower has only a single Pistil (with a single trilocular ovary, 3 pollen receiving stigmas and 3 persistent supportive styles).
 Here the Ovary has one pendulous Ovule in each Locule.
-The surrounding coloured (light blue in photo 565), modified bracts and nectar glands attract pollinators.
-(Jun- Oct).
+The surrounding coloured (light blue in photo 565 & 471), modified bracts and nectar glands attract pollinators.
+(Jun- Sep).

 Fruit